Mkaana’aa wii-giiwe’aad Case Manager

 o Additional paid holidays (in addition to statutory holidays) include Louis Riel Day, National Aboriginal Day, Remembrance Day, and Family Day;

 o Opportunity for cultural, educational and other approved leaves;

 o Supported training opportunities for personal and professional development while reciprocally enhancing organizational capacity; and

 o A competitive salary in pay band B4 with a range of $39,000.00 to $62,400.00

 Please note that you are encouraged to apply early as interviews will be scheduled as applications are received.
 Please apply with your cover letter (indicating the location to which you are applying) and current resume, using one of the following two options:

 In meeting the objectives and vision of the organization, preference will be given to qualified individuals of First Nation, Métis, or Inuit ancestry, and are asked to self-identify on their cover letter.

 This competition is open to internal and external candidates with the possibility of Secondment for internal candidates.
 The continuation of this position is subject to funding renewal.

-We thank all candidates who chose to apply however only those selected for an interview will be contacted.
+We thank all candidates who choose to apply, however, only those selected for an interview will be contacted.